timcurzon/nomad-cluster/README.md

       - ..enter the Key 1 (base64) value.
 Log in with the initial root token on the master Vault node to access the full Vault UI (the one not displaying the standyby node message on the sign in page).
     - CLI: SSH into each cluster node in turn and run `vault operator unseal`, enter the unseal Key 1 as prompted

-__Note these values are *not* acceptable in production environment).
-You should also refer to the [Vault production hardening docs](https://learn.hashicorp.com/vault/operations/production-hardening.html) to learn how to harden Vault appropriately.__
+__DISCLAIMER: these values are *not* acceptable for a production environment, you should also refer to the [Vault production hardening docs](https://learn.hashicorp.com/vault/operations/production-hardening.html) to learn how to harden Vault appropriately.__

 <a id="initial-cluster-snapshot"></a>